wai-blue/bladeerp-docs/Modules/Warehouse/Stockrooms/Views/Package/AddOrEdit.md

 ## View Parameters Post-processing

-1. Edit existing package if $input['stockroomPackage'] is NOT empty.
+1. Edit existing package if $input['package'] is NOT empty.
 Otherwise create new one.